semgrep/semgrep-docs/docs/extensions/semgrep-intellij.md

    ```
 4. See Semgrep findings: Hold the pointer over the code that has the red underline.

+_Semgrep's IntelliJ extensions are in beta.
+Please join the [Semgrep community Slack workspace](http://go.semgrep.dev/slack) and let us know if you encounter any issues._

 ## Supported Jet Brains products

 Semgrep's IDE extension is available in many Jet Brains products: